-The National Foundation to End Child Abuse and Neglect (EndCAN) is seeking a National Development Director with at least 5 years of major gift experience to help us reach our aggressive annual fundraising goals.
+The National Foundation to End Child Abuse and Neglect (EndCAN) is seeking a Development Director with at least 5 years of development experience to help us reach our aggressive annual fundraising goals.

 EndCAN’s goal is to end child abuse and neglect in our lifetime.
-Child abuse and neglect has been seen as a social and legal issue, dealt with after the occurrence and often in a reactive way.
-We aim to change the perception of child abuse to one of a health, mental health and public health problem that can be treated.
-EndCAN funds research, education and training, prevention and advocacy programs across the country.
-To do so we will need a thriving development team to help coordinate corporate sponsorship, grassroots fundraising and philanthropic grants.
+Child abuse and neglect have long been seen as social and legal issues and are typically dealt with in a reactive way after maltreatment occurs.
+We aim to change this by building recognition of child abuse as a physical, mental and public health problem that can be prevented and treated.
+EndCAN funds research, education and training, prevention and advocacy activities across the country.

-Create and execute modern development plans to support the continued growth of our foundation
+- Develop and implement strategies for all development efforts to support the continued growth of our foundation.

-Design and oversee philanthropic giving, corporate sponsorship, grassroots funding programs
+- Design and oversee philanthropic giving, grassroots funding programs, and corporate sponsorship opportunities

-Consistently and regularly communicate with the Board Chair + Executive Director, work with volunteers and other entities to execute fundraising programs
+- Consistently and regularly communicate with the Board Chair and Executive Director, work with volunteers and other entities to execute fundraising programs

 Our ideal candidate:

-Has proven understanding of contemporary fundraising tactics: corporate sponsorships, grassroots funding, philanthropic giving
+- Has proven understanding of contemporary fundraising tactics: grassroots funding, philanthropic giving and corporate sponsorships